 The Inspector General is to provide policy direction for and is to conduct, supervise, and coordinate audits relating to program operations of the Agency.
-During the reporting period, we issued two audit reports, a memorandum identifying the Agency's top management and performance challenges, reported to the Office of Management and Budget (OMB) on the Agency's progress in implementing recommendations related to Government charge cards in accordance with the Government Charge Card Abuse Prevention Act, and issued one Management Implication Report.
-The OIG also terminated two audits.
+During the reporting period, we issued one audit report, a memorandum identifying the Agency's top management and performance challenges, and a report to the Office of Management and Budget (OMB) on the Agency's progress in implementing recommendations related to Government charge cards in accordance with the Government Charge Card Abuse Prevention Act of 2012.

-We issued Audit Report OIG-F-25-21-01, Audit of the NLRB Fiscal Year 2020 Financial Statements, on November 13, 2020.
-The audit, performed by an independent public accounting firm, found that the NLRB's FY 2020 Financial Statements were fairly stated.
+We issued Audit Report OIG-F-27-23-01, Audit of the NLRB Fiscal Year 2022 Financial Statements, on November 14, 2022.
+The audit, performed by an independent public accounting firm, found that the NLRB's Fiscal Year 2022 Financial Statements were fairly stated.
 The audit process found no material weaknesses or significant deficiencies related to internal controls.
 The report did not make any recommendations for corrective action.
-Other than the Message from the Chief Financial Officer in the Performance and Accountability Report, management did not have substantive comments on the report.

-The Management Letter, issued as part of the financial statement audit process, contained findings related to the management of the Government charge cards; undelivered orders, accounts payable and quality reviews of related accrued expenses; and quality controls related to financial reporting and accounting discrepancies.
-The management letter made two new recommendations and noted the prior years' recommendations that remained unimplemented.
-Management generally agreed with the findings and recommendations.
+The Management Letter, issued as part of the financial statement audit process, contained findings related to improvements needed in recording and reporting of construction in progress costs and in the monitoring of undelivered orders.
+The Management Letter made four recommendations related to the findings.
+Management generally agreed with the recommendations.